aadvikmazumdar/Diabetes_Prediction/README.md

 # Diabetes_Prediction
-A simple website where people can check if they have diabetes or not
+a simple model using SVM to detect wheter the user has diabetes or not